Strivin0311/ads-learning/modeling/localization_and_mapping/localization/methodologies/WCAN.md

 # Wireless Communication Assisted Navigation
-*Here's some resources about Wireless Communication Assisted Navigation*
+*Here're some resources about Wireless Communication Assisted Navigation*

 Intros:
 * This is an introduction about the Wireless Communication Assisted Navigation(WCAN) technology.